ittner/signal-sticker-tool/README.md

     pip3 install signal-sticker-tool

 This assumes pip3 is installed and configured.
-You may also want to install in an isolated virtual environment with:
+You may instead want to install in an isolated virtual environment with:

     python3 -m venv my-venv
     . my-venv/bin/activate
+    pip install signal-sticker-tool

+Or you may instead use virtualenvwrapper or on Windows virtualenvwrapper-win to make managing virtual environments eadsier.
+In that case:

+    mkvirtualenv my-venv
     pip install signal-sticker-tool

 `signal-sticker-tool`'s target operating system is a POSIX-compatible system (aka. any modern Unix-like as Linux, several BSDs, and MacOS X).
 It may or may not work on Windows, I am just not interested in it, but I will accept Windows-related code contributions if somebody sends me them.